Similar Deals Today

-Chromebooks – laptops that run on Google’s Chrome OS – sometimes get a bad rap because the initial offerings looked cheap, felt disposable and lacked speed.
-The Acer Chromebook 14 (CB3-431-C539) has none of these issues, thanks to its brushed metal lid and aluminum chassis that give it a sleek design, and translate to a great build quality.
+Chromebooks – laptops that run on Google’s Chrome OS – sometimes get a bad rap because the initial offerings looked cheap, felt disposable, and lacked speed.
+The Acer Chromebook 14 (CB3-431-C539) has none of these issues, thanks to its brushed metal lid and aluminum chassis that give it a sleek design and translate to great build quality.

-The Chromebook 14 will not transform into a tablet like the Acer Spin 11, but it has the simple-yet-sleek design, especially considering the low-price tag.
+The Chromebook 14 will not transform into a tablet like the Acer Spin 11, but it has a simple-yet-sleek design, especially considering the low price tag.
 Its stylings have a whiff of the Apple MacBook, even though it’s about a third of the price.
 The blue metal finish on the lid makes it feel more premium, and that aluminum alloy chassis is as solid as they come.
 We can’t complain of any flexing or awkward joint, whatsoever.

-For a 14-inch notebook, 0.67 inches thickness and 3.4 pounds is within the portable range, and that should excite if you looking for something portable.
+For a 14-inch notebook, 0.67 inches thickness and 3.4 pounds are within the portable range, and that should excite you if you looking for something portable.

 Keyboard & Touchpad

-For one, the keyboard is the perfect size.
-Its chiclet keys give each key room to explore, so touch typing experience is as comfortable as it is intuitive.
-However, key travel is limited, but the board feels reassuringly firm and individual keys pop up instantly once hit.
-The keyboard isn’t backlit, but so far, we’re love the general feel and design.
+For one, the keyboard is a perfect size.
+Its chiclet keys give each key room to explore, so the touch typing experience is as comfortable as it is intuitive.
+However, key travel is limited, but the board feels reassuringly firm, and individual keys pop up instantly once hit.
+The keyboard isn’t backlit, but so far, we love the general feel and design.

 Except for confusingly premium models such as the Google Pixelbook, every other Chromebook out there boasts modest processing power.
 Acer’s Chromebook 14 (CB3-431-C539) sits deeply inside the budget category, so we really didn’t expect blazing speeds.
 After all, Chrome OS is sweet and light when it comes to resources, so you don’t need much grunt to squeeze decent performance.